aakritneupane53/Full-Stack-Training/Week-3/Assignment-2/README.md

 ## Hooks Used from react-router

-1. useNavigate() return a navigate obje which takes the path as an arg and mostly used alongside button when clicked to navigate to certain router or navigate(-1) to go to previous page
+1. useNavigate() return a navigate object which takes the path as an arg and mostly used alongside button click Event when clicked to navigate to certain route or navigate(-1) to go to previous page

 2. useSearchParams(): used in calendar to implement the calendar?view= month or calendar?type= week to implement two distict view based on query parameter const [searchParams, setSearchParams] = useSearchParams();